Remèdes rapides et naturels contre les reflux gastriques

 Chronic cough

-Acid reflux can cause irritation of the throat and airways, which can lead to chronic coughing, especially at night.
+Acid reflux can lead to irritation of the throat and respiratory tract, which can cause a chronic cough, especially at night.

 Hoarseness of voice